weinimo/weinimo.github.io/content/how-to-write-udev-rules-for-usb-devices.rst

         ATTR{bDeviceClass}=="00"
         ATTR{product}=="Some FooDev"

-With this information we can start writing a new udev rule.
+With this information we can finally start writing the new udev rule.
 We do this by creating a new file:

 ``vim /etc/udev/rules.d/10-local.rules``